 How do you actually buy wholesale fruit and veg?

 While getting started on this lifestyle, I’m sure you’ve heard about how great buying fruit in cases is.
 People like Mike Vlasity show off their produce haul, and when you hear about how good the deals are, you desperately wish you could get the same.

-I’ve been on this fruit-based lifestyle for about 3 years now, and I’ve gained a lot of experience in buying wholesale fruit and veg.
+I’ve been on this fruit-based lifestyle since January 2011, and I’ve gained a lot of experience in buying wholesale fruit and veg.
 I have found there to be 2 main ways that you can buy wholesale fruit and veg, and to help you out, I’m going to go through each:

 1. Purchasing Wholesale Fruit And Veg From Supermarkets

 Even though 99.999% of customers buy their food one-by-one at supermarkets, you’ll be surprised with how many stores will actually let you buy by the case.
 If they sell you a whole case of bananas for example, they are taking out the need to sell 24 separate bunches of bananas.
 That is far less work for the store, and in the end beneficial for both them and you.
 In my experience I have almost always received a 10% discount since I am buying wholesale fruit and veg, so this is definitely a good option.

 How do you go about buying cases of fruit from supermarkets?

 At first I tried going through email, which was a terrible idea.
 I got almost no responses back, and it was just incredibly tedious to get everything setup.

 After trying a few different methods, I’ve realized in-person interactions are the way to go.
 For supermarkets, simply go up to someone working in the produce section, and ask them to bring you a case of bananas (or whatever fruit you want).
 If they are hesitant, just ask to speak with their manager, and tell him/her what you want.